Srishti-K15/S2-T21/README.md

 safest path from the person’s current location (source node) to the nearest exit (destination node).

-<summary>Features </summary>: This project stands out from the rest as it seeks to take Dijkstra’s Algorithm off
-the pages of theory and put it into practice by physically constructing it using Verilog and certain modern circuit components hence putting forward a new device or rather the hardware approach to the pathfinding.
-Unlike their counterparts where software in other words is the main tool to implement the designs behind looking for the shortest paths, In this design, an attempt has been made to utilize parallelism to achieve higher speeds and efficiency in finding out the shortest of all the paths present.
-Moreover, the use of Logisim where circuits are drawn and simulated has also made it possible to appreciate the working of the algorithm in the hardware by making it possible to see how various resources are managed and the complexity in terms of circuits .
+<summary>Features </summary>
+• This project aims to implement Dijkstra’s Algorithm practically by physically constructing it using Verilog and modern circuit components [Galles, ].<br>
+• It introduces a hardware approach to pathfinding, moving beyond theoretical concepts [YouTube, ].<br>
+• Unlike software-based implementations, this design utilizes parallelism to achieve higher speed and efficiency in finding the shortest paths [GeeksforGeeks, ].<br>
+• Logisim is used to draw and simulate circuits, making it possible to understand how the algorithm works in hardware [Galles, ].<br>
+• The project helps appreciate the management of resources and the complexity of the circuits involved [GeeksforGeeks, ].

 ## References
 > [https://www.cs.usfca.edu/galles/visualization/Dijkstra.html]